Carnitine Palmitoyltransferase Deficiency

 A change in diet is the main treatment for CPT deficiency.
 Your diet should be high in carbohydrates and low in fats and protein.
 It’s also important to eat often.
 This can prevent low blood sugar.
-It can also prevent the body using fats for energy.
-Also don't do things that may trigger symptoms.
+It can also prevent the body from using fats for energy.
+Also, don't do things that may trigger symptoms.
 These may include skipping meals, being exposed to cold, stress, and getting a lot of exercise.
+Eating high-carbohydrate meals before exercise may help.
 If you are told to fast for a blood test or procedure, ask your healthcare provider about getting a dextrose infusion during the fasting period so you won't become weak.

 Possible complications of CPT deficiency

 In some cases, the myopathic form of CPT2 deficiency can cause kidney failure.
 This happens when muscle breaks down during exercise.
 This creates a chemical that can damage the kidneys.
 You may need IV (intravenous) fluids or dialysis to prevent or treat this.